WillWoods2021/URL-to-MP4-Extractor/README.md

-URL-to-MP4-Extractor

-Electron-based desktop application that wraps a CLI media extraction engine with a GUI, validation, and graceful failure handling.

-Supports many common media sources, but correctly fails on unsupported or protected platforms without attempting bypasses.
-Not every website or stream can be extracted by design.

-⸻

-HOW TO RUN THE APPLICATION
+How to Run the Application

 Prerequisites

-Before running the application, ensure the following are installed:
+Before running the application, make sure the following are installed:
 	•	Node.js (version 18 or newer recommended)
 	•	npm (included with Node.js)
 	•	Python 3